Understanding Sway and Slide: Golf’s Power and Consistency Killer

 Excessive side-to-side movement in the backswing and downswing is known as Sway and Slide.
 The two swing faults are especially prevalent amongst higher handicap golfers, and create ball striking inconsistencies and power leaks.
+For golfers ready to tackle these challenges comprehensively, exploring advanced sway and rotation solutions can provide the deeper physical training needed for lasting improvement.

-The Physical Fix #1: Lower Body Stability
+Physical Fix #1: Building Lower Body Stability

-The Physical Fix #2: Functional (Golf) Movement Training
+Physical Fix #2: Functional Golf Movement Training

 Now that you’re on your way to improving your lower body stability, you’ll need to work on your coordination for better body control in your swing.
 I find that the Shoulder Swivel exercise is great for my clients to feel what it’s like to keep the lower body stable as the torso rotates independently.
 It promotes body separation in the golf swing, which can improve your ability to hit further.
+To maximize this separation effect, incorporating pelvic rotation and separation training will help you develop the precise movement patterns needed for optimal power transfer.

 – Set-up in golf posture.
 Make sure your spine is as straight as possible.
 Setting up with a straight spine makes it easier to create separation and turn the upper body freely.
 If you need practice getting into a straighter golf posture, give this exercise a try.